sufyanshk/scripts/README.md

 8. Edit the *kpoint_optmsn.sh* file for desired K-point density.
 9. `nohup kpoint_optmsn.sh &` so that the calculations run in the background.
 10. Check the "nohup.out" file for the output messages.
 (If *summary3.eps* file is generated then it means your calculations are over)

+# Disclaimer
+This program is not affiliated with VASP.\
+You are free to modify it, but do so at your own risk.